Short Biography

 Long Biography

-Benjamin Tassie (b.1987) is a composer, artist, and researcher.
+Benjamin Tassie (b.1987) is a composer, sound-artist, and researcher.
 Creating works for concert performance, installation, and digital media, he is interested in how historical musical instruments, tuning systems, and performance practices can be recontextualised to speak to our contemporary experiences, in particular issues of desacralised modernity and the climate emergency.

 Recent works include Earth of the Slumbering and Liquid Trees, a large-scale concert work that used new studio and performance technologies to augment the sound and capabilities of some of the world’s most significant historical organs.
 Commissioned by the pianist Zubin Kanga as part of Royal Holloway’s ‘Cyborg Soloists’ research project, the piece was premiered at The National Gallery in January 2024.
 In 2023, Benjamin released A Ladder is Not the Only Kind of Time, an album and film of new music for water-powered musical instruments recorded in Sheffield’s historic Rivelin Valley.
 Released on the Birmingham Record Company label (an imprint of NMC Recordings), the album was one of New Scientist’s ‘Best Science-Inflected Albums of 2023’ and was described by BBC Radio 3’s Kate Molleson as “a very subtle and time slowing album” and by The Quietus as “lulling compositions… a series of texturally rich drift states”.
+The project has been shortlisted for an Ivor Novello Award 2024 in the ‘best sound-art category’ (to be announced 12 November 2024).

 Place and nature have been recurring interests in Benjamin’s work.
 In 2021, Benjamin collaborated with the Icelandic Baroque quartet Nordic Affect to compose new music for Baroque strings and harpsichord.
 Premiered and recorded in Reykjavik, the music was played, at dawn, through a single speaker installed at Stanage Edge in the Peak District.
 Exploring ideas around modernity, time, and our changing relationship to the landscape, the work was presented at the AEC European Platform for Artistic Research in Music conference at the Royal Academy of Music in 2022.
 Also in 2021, Benjamin’s year-long residency with the architecture practice Mary Duggan Architects culminated in Accrete, a new studio-composition for multi-tracked Medieval rebec and two sopranos.
 The sonification of a 12th Century church site in the City of London, Accrete was presented in the building’s tower as a reel-to-reel tape installation for the London Festival of Architecture.